gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    in case of packet loss.

-   On the sender side the DTLS/SCTP layer will need to accept data from the ULP up to at least one maximum DTLS record size.
-The maximum DTLS record size is 2<sup>14</sup> bytes per default or a lower negotiated value using the DTLS extension {{RFC8449}}.
+   On the sender side the DTLS/SCTP layer will need to accept data from the ULP of at least one maximum DTLS record size.
+The maximum DTLS record size is 2<sup>14</sup> bytes per default or a lower negotiated value using the DTLS extension defined in {{RFC8449}}.
 The user message fragment is then protected by DTLS and assumed to immediately after be dispatched for transmission by SCTP.

    As SCTP schedules the DTLS record for transmission as SCTP packets it will